 Through the Civil War, world wars, the Great Depression, the economic and political turbulence of the 20th century, the Great Recession and now over two decades into the 21st century, Comerica Bank stands as a beacon of strength in the communities which we serve.

-This beacon first shined bright in Detroit more than 170 years ago and its reach now spans across the country with markets in Arizona, California, Florida, Michigan and Texas.
+This beacon first shined bright in Detroit 174 years ago and its reach now spans across the country with markets in Arizona, California, Florida, Michigan and Texas.

 Comerica, originally called Detroit Savings Fund Institute, opened its doors on August 17, 1849, to a city bustling with shipyards, river trade, sawmills, horse drawn carriages and dirt roads.
 It had six customers that day, with receipts totaling $41.
 Within two years, the patronage increased to more than 300 with the tally at $25,000.